go-gophers/gophers/README.md

 * generation of up-to-date examples for documentation from scenarios.

 Gophers allows you to write test scenarios in full-power programming languages, not by using limited pesky UI.
-Those languages are Go and Lua.
+Those languages are Go and (in the future) Lua.

 Go package contains a lot of helpers tailored just for that task.
 In particular, sometimes they sacrifice idiomatic approach for brevity and simplicity of usage in test scenarios.
 For example,